HOW TO START AN APPRENTICESHIP or training programme

 With the Government's Targeted Training and Apprenticeship Fund (TTAF) and fees-free policy, you may be eligible for free industry training.
 However, there are eligibility criteria for both learners and the apprenticeship or training programme they are enrolling into, so not every new apprentice may be able to access fees-free training.

 MITO charges an annual training fee for each year of your apprenticeship or training programme which covers all your training and assessment costs.

 The annual training fee is charged to your employer.
 Your employer may choose to cover all or part of the costs of your training or they may require you to reimburse them in full.
 It’s a good idea to discuss expectations with your employer before you sign up.

-If you’ve been working in your industry for a while and already have some experience, then you may be able to get your current skills recognised towards a MITO apprenticeship or training programme by applying for a Recognition of Current Competence (RCC).
+If you’ve been working in your industry for a while and already have some experience, then you may be able to get your current skills recognised towards a MITO apprenticeship or training programme by applying for a Recognition of Prior Learning (RPL).

 If you have old qualifications (pre unit standards) or a similar qualification from overseas, you may also be able to have them recognised towards a MITO apprenticeship or training programme by applying for a Credit Recognition Transfer (CRT).

 If you hold an overseas qualification and plan to live, work, or study in New Zealand, you may be required to have your qualification assessed.
 The New Zealand Qualifications Authority offers the Qualifications Recognition Services that aligns overseas qualifications with the New Zealand Qualifications Framework.